 Acrylic - Oil - Pen - Murals

 Sofía Sarmiento is a young and gifted multimedia artist.
-She (16) was born in Argentina, and lives in between there and the US.
+She (17) was born in Argentina and lives between there and the US.

-From the age of two, she began a prolific artistic production that her mother, family, and friends still conserve as valuable pieces of contemporary art.
+From the age of two, she began a prolific artistic production that her mother, family, and friends still conserve as valuable contemporary art pieces.

 Her trips back and forth to the United States, Europe, and Argentina, stimulated her capacity and curiosity to nurture her artistic ideas.

-She sells her works in the United States, and is also there where she began her first steps into muralism by the hand of the public art curator, Mrs. Raquel Vallejo.
+She began her first steps into muralism by the hand of the public art curator, Mrs. Raquel Vallejo.

 Raquel trusted Sofía to be a helper to the muralist artist, Mr. Mwanel Pierre-Louis, to paint the town's first mural in Micanopy, Florida.
-Vallejo also encouraged Sofía to paint her first "solo" mural at her own property in Micanopy.
-The second mural in town.
+Vallejo also encouraged Sofía to paint her first "solo" mural and second later at her cottages in Micanopy.
+The third mural in town.

 Her techniques combine drawing, painting, oil, pencil, acrylic, textile art & murals.
 She is also a jewelry model, and together with her mother, they form an artistic team creating multimedia artworks.

-Self-taught, Sofía is very determined when it comes to work.
-I say she is a top-level art critic, hard worker, gifted and talented artist.
+Self-taught, Sofía is very determined when it comes to working.
+She is a top-level art critic, hard worker, gifted and talented artist.

 Thank you, Sofi.
 I am so proud of you.

 Provocative.
 Question maker, author of thoughtful and profound work.